OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

      the root directory where the Lua handler code resides

      Default
-       Point to the install location of :ref:`mod-ood-proxy`
+       Point to the install location of the ood_mod_proxy lua library

        .. code-block:: yaml